Developers: Looking Glass Studios (original),

 I think not!
 It is I, not you, who will be leaving the station, which you have doomed to fiery ruin.
 As I separate the bridge and escape, you may stay to count the final minutes of your sad existence.

-- This is text from SHODAN that would have appeared after she shuts down the escape pod.
-Instead, you get completely different text in the form of a proper email message ("There's no escaping, insect", etc.)
+Text from SHODAN that would have appeared after she shuts down the escape pod.
+Instead, you get completely different text in the form of a proper email message ("There's no escaping, insect", etc.).

 Communications Array Disabled.

 Unused message that probably would have been shown after destroying one/all of the antennae.